 BUT I’ll caveat.
 If you feel an increase in your baby’s hiccups after 32 weeks, or she’s hiccuping more than four times a day you should check in with your OB.

 There is a small possibility that you have an umbilical cord issue that is causing the hiccups, but in general, you shouldn’t have a problem.

 Fetal hiccups are incredibly common, and the frequency varies from mom to mom and baby to baby.
 If you’ve been feeling your baby hiccup most of your pregnancy, you probably don’t have anything to worry about.

 How can I get rid of fetal hiccups?

 Unfortunately, I don’t have a great answer for this one.
 Hiccups are a normal part of your baby’s development and are one of the most common movements babies make.
 They’re actually a good sign as long as they’ve been occurring regularly and aren’t spontaneous at the very end of your pregnancy.

 However, if the hiccups are really uncomfortable, you can try changing positions, moving, or eating or drinking something.
 It’s possible that the new stimulation may give your baby something else to do 🙂

-Why the heck did you write an entire post about baby hiccuping in the womb?
+Why the heck did you write an entire post about feeling baby your baby hiccup in the womb?

 Mamma – I’m telling you this so you don’t freak out.
 Because I definitely did the first time I felt butt hiccups.
 I had no idea what I was feeling and was convinced my baby’s hiccups had gone off the reservation.